Central Texas mother honors daughter by helping other parents suffering from child loss

 Both Caring Cradles have been delivered with this special message engraved on them:

+KVUE checked in with local hospitals to see if they have Caring Cradles.

-A spokesperson for the Baylor Scott and White Hospitals in the Austin region said they don't have any Caring Cradles, but provided the following statement:
+A spokesperson for the Baylor Scott and White hospitals in the Austin region said the hospitals don't have any Caring Cradles, but the system provided the following statement:

 "Our teams are working to get a few of these cradles locally and we hope to have them soon."

 St. David's HealthCare facilities have what are known as "cooling units" that enable families experiencing the loss of a baby to spend more time with their child.
-As for the Ascension healthcare system, they have cradles at Dell Children's Medical Center, Ascension Seton in Austin and in Hays County, and one was donated by a patient and their family at the Waco location in 2021.
+As for the Ascension healthcare system, it has cradles at Dell Children's Medical Center, Ascension Seton in Austin and in Hays County.
+One was also donated by a patient and their family to the Waco location in 2021.

 "I would love, you know, down the road if many, many hospitals in Texas had this.
 I think it shouldn't be something that hospitals have to struggle to have.
 So being able to fundraise for this and also just have more things that are attached to Daisey's name is just so incredible to me," Doherty said.